amirsalarabedini/awesome_llm_wrapper/README.md

 | Anthropic | claude-3-5-sonnet   | claude-3-opus, claude-3-haiku, etc.        |

 You can specify any model supported by the provider's API using the `model` parameter.

+### Consistent Default Parameters

+All providers use consistent default parameters:
+- `max_tokens`: 1000 (for all providers)
+- Other parameters are passed directly to the underlying API

 ### Response Object